Illustration of a birth control pill.

 Summary

-A high-quality new study found that women who weren’t taking birth control pills gained 60% more muscle and lost twice as much fat as the women who weren’t.
+A high-quality 2022 study found that women who weren’t taking birth control pills gained 60% more muscle and lost twice as much fat as the women who weren’t.
 The good news, though, is that after ten weeks of lifting weights, eating slightly more protein, and eating in a slight calorie surplus, both groups gained strength, built muscle, and lost fat.

-If you liked this article, I think you’d love our muscle-building newsletter.
+If you liked this article, you’d love our muscle-building newsletter.
 We’ll keep you up to date on all the latest muscle-building information for women.
 Or, if you want us to walk you through the process of building muscle, including teaching you the lifts, giving you a full workout program, a complete diet guide, a recipe book, and online coaching, check out our Bony to Bombshell Program.

 Shane Duquette is the co-founder of Outlift, Bony to Beastly, and Bony to Bombshell, and has a degree in design from York University in Toronto, Canada.
 He's gained sixty pounds at 11% body fat and has over ten years of experience helping over 10,000 skinny people build muscle, get stronger, and gain weight.